ANDigital/and-microservices-course/docs/LABS.md

 `http://paul-stac-external-16zr3nakv2156-610205253.eu-west-1.elb.amazonaws.com:9000/`

+*Note*: It might take a few minutes for this to become available.

 ### Deploy your API

 Now you need to deploy your API in Docker Swarm and expose it, similar to Portainer.
 Please add multiple replicas for